MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extenttagsfunction.md

 Returns a dynamic array with the [tags](../management/extents-overview.md#extent-tagging) of the data shard ("extent") that the current record is in.

-Applying this function to calculated data, which is not attached to a data shard, returns an empty value.
+Applying this function to calculated data, which isn't attached to a data shard, returns an empty value.

 ## Syntax